pbiggar/phc/doc/manual/treetutorial4.rst

 This tutorial explains an advanced feature of pattern matching, and shows an important technique in writing tree transforms: the use of state.
-Suppose we are continuing the refactoring tool that we began in <xref linkend="treetutorial2">, and suppose that we have replaced all calls to database specific functions by calls to the generic DBX functions.
+Suppose we are continuing the refactoring tool that we began in :ref:`treetutorial2`, and suppose that we have replaced all calls to database specific functions by calls to the generic DBX functions.
 To finish the refactoring, we want to rename any function ``foo`` in the script to ``foo_DB``, if it makes use of the database --- this clearly sets functions